by Nebula Haze (with a big “Thank You” to alltatup who inspired this tutorial!)

 These two plants were grown indoors together under the same conditions from seed to harvest.
 The short Indica plant produced half the yields of the 5-foot Sativa!
 A big part of this is the fact that the Sativa plant got big enough to take full advantage of all the lights, while the Indica stayed short.

+Sativa strains often have “foxtails” (buds grow in little towers).
 This is what the buds of a “true” landrace Sativa looks like – basically all foxtails!
-Most available “Sativa” strains are actually hybrids with at least a little Indica genes mixed in to help increase bud density and improve overall structure.
+Most available “Sativa” strains today are actually hybrids with some Indica genes mixed in to help increase bud density and improve overall structure.

 General Appearance of Sativa Plants